Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: The moduli space and new examples

 It is then checked that all the remaining equations in the basis are compatible with $p=0$.
 Now, $p=0$ has two positive real roots reciprocal to each other as the coefficients of $p$ are symmetric, which are approximately $g\sim 0.0212731522$ and $47.0076078738$ {\em (}Since all the above polynomial equations are exact, the listed numerical values are accurate up to the last digit, checked by the intermediate value theorem, for instance.{\em )} We then derive the corresponding values for $t_0$ and $t_1$ through $R, S, T, U$ to yield { } accurate up to the last digit, in accord with Proposition {\em \ref{PROP7.1}}{\emph ;} both give $X=Y=Z=2$.
 The second set gives the pointed end of the horn in Figure $2$.

-This is the third and the last example, aside from the two given in Remark {\em \ref{RMK}} with $g=1$, for which there is only one constantly curved $2$-sphere in the corresponding Fano $3$-fold $A({\mathcal H}_0^3)$, where $A$ is computed by \eqref{eq-t01234}. \end{example}
+This is the third and the last example, aside from the two given in Remark {\em \ref{RMK}} with $g=1$, for which there is only one constantly curved $2$-sphere belonging to the generally ramified family in the corresponding Fano $3$-fold $A({\mathcal H}_0^3)$, where $A$ is computed by \eqref{eq-t01234}. \end{example}

 \begin{example} Set $t_1\triangleq t_0^2/6$ in $F$ given in \eqref{eq-alge} and factor out positive terms to yield \begin{tiny} \end{tiny}

 It defines a plane algebraic curve $C$.
 We claim that $C^*\subset C$ falling in the rectangle ${\mathcal R}$ given by $8/15 \leq t_0\leq 5,\, 1475/10000 \leq g\leq 3,$ is a smooth, connected closed curve contained in $S$, the double of the moduli space ${\mathcal M}$.